 Examines the relationship between religion and culture in the United States from approximately 1492 to the present.
 In addition to looking at liturgical forms of religion and surveying various religious movements and groups, we will explore 1) how cultural forms serve as vehicles of religious meaning; 2) how religious values are expressed and/or criticized in everyday social life; and 3) the interaction between religion and developments within the political, social, economic and philosophical spheres.
 Same as RST 203.
 Lardas Modern

 An introduction to film studies using black film as a genre of Hollywood and independent film.
 Covers the work of Oscar Michaux through the “blaxploitation” films of the 1970s and beyond.
 Explores films as social commentary in their particular historical contexts.
 Particular attention is given to screen analysis of segregation, sexuality, class differences and more.
-Same as AFS/TDF/ WGS 213.
-Willard
+Same as AFS/TDF/WGS 213.
+Clark

 From the Mexican War through World War II (1845 – 1945) the U.S. developed the intellectual and diplomatic arguments of empire while acquiring the territory necessary for achieving global predominance.
 This course examines this rise to world power, including territorial expansion, European diplomacy, world wars and the exertion of influence into Mexico from a historical perspective that includes both critics and supporters of U.S. world involvement.
 Same as HIS 236.
 Stevenson